bramses/bramses-highly-opinionated-vault-2023/README.md

 ## Implementation

-Now that we have examined some of the philosophies that power BHOV-2023, we get to go into the gritty details of how to set it up.
+Now that we have examined some of the philosophies that power BHOV-2023, we get to go into the gritty details of how to set BHOV-2023 up, starting with the Big Three Workflows.

+### The Big Three

+Most interactions with BHOV fall under three categories: project related work, daily notes related work, and Zettelkasten related work.
+Each has its own set of workflows, and particularities.
+Let's dive into each and see how to work with them.

+#### From Capture To Complete Thought (Zettelkasten)

+There are numerous ways that new information comes into the vault.
+This could be through the lumberjack plug-in read wise or any other variety of shortcuts.
+Since obsidian is folder backed, anything that can insert a file to this folder will show up in your vault.
+If a note has the  \#to-process tag, it will show up in computed/To Process.

+From there take a second to think about the note that you are looking at.
+Is it missing information or contacts that you can provide?
+Is it too long and needs to be shortened down to something more pithy?
+In the two processes know right out what you wanted to see if it was a standalone note that you wouldn't mind putting in a letter and sealing up in an envelope.

+Finally highlight the text that you just created and copy it to clipboard.
+Once in the clipboard hit control in to make a new note, in template it will automatically create a Zettelkasten note

+#### Project Management Like a Pro (Projects)

 ### Folder Structure